WinLua/bin/README.md

 ## Background

 There are many excellent resources for Lua on Windows but some of them are out of date, and others are too complex for the average user.
-I wanted a simple installer that would install and remove Lua so I could hack at it.
-I've tried to introduce some of my friends to Lua that are *very* technical but are not software developers.
+The combination of these hurdles make learning Lua on Windows and knowning what is current very difficult. *I wanted a simple installer that would install and remove Lua so I could hack at it.* I've tried to introduce some of my friends to Lua that are *very* technical but are not software developers.
 It took them months of poking around until they found something that the *think might* work, but...
 My experience has been similar.

 ## What is wrong with the current solutions?